Fast Facts: Harrisburg University of Science and Technology at a Glance

 - Are a diverse base of young people meeting the needs, as identified by the White House in 2009, for expertise in the STEM disciplines – science, technology, engineering & math

-- Bachelor of Science (B.S.) degrees awarded in Analytics, Biotechnology and Biosciences, Computer and Information Sciences, Management and eBusiness, Geospatial Technology, and Integrative Sciences
+- Bachelor of Science (B.S.) degrees awarded in Analytics, Biotechnology and Biosciences, Computer and Information Sciences, Management and eBusiness, Geospatial Technology, Interactive Media, and Integrative Sciences

 - Master of Science (M.S.) degrees awarded in Analytics, Information Systems Engineering and Management, Project Management, and Learning Technologies